MoritzMueller02/Ecosystemization/README.md

 In total I trained 7 supervised models.

-This project was / is still mnominated for the German Research Price Business/Economics (for Bachelor Students of Course ;) )
+This project was / is still mnominated for the German Research Price Business/Economics (for Bachelor Students of course)